github-anis-snoussi/Radiopharmaceuticals-Optimizer/README.md

 - [Vercel](https://vercel.com) : for deploying the app to main domain in the production environment, and each commit to a temporary url in the preview environment.
 - [Cypress Dashboard](https://vercel.com) : for running e2e tests in the CI pipeline and uploading video of the tests to an online dashboard.

-#### Typical contributing process

-1- A change is commited to the `dev` branch.
-2- Vercel detects the commit and deploys to a temporary url that is accessible to test the changes live.
-3- I create a PR to merge with `master` branch
-4- Cypress detects the PR, runs the e2e tests and uploads a video of the execution the Cypress dashboard, and then replies to the PR with the test results.
-5- Now, that Branch protection rules are satisfied, I can successfully merge the PR.
-6- Vercel detects the merge and deploys the project to main url.

-**PS**: Branch protection rules are :
-1- Require a pull request before merging to master
-2- Require status checks to pass before merging (the Cypress e2e tests)

 ## Installation

 Use the node package manager [npm](https://www.npmjs.com/) to install the RP-Optimizer project and run it.